 - Geographic climate, lot size, city regulations and surrounding atmosphere including average humidity, neighboring industries, available land, and codes required

 - Utilities required or available; solar, geothermal, gas, electric, LP, oil

 Contractor Risk Factors:

 - Contractor licensing, insurance, bonding, and financial constancy

 - Validity, ability, and certification level of the employees installing the furnaces and air conditioners

-- Satisfaction Guarantees and service level (obtainability and devotion to customer priorities)
+- Satisfaction Guarantees and service level (obtainability and devotion to customer service)

 All of these elements and more help to decide the type, size, and level of work necessary to appropriately heat and cool a home, which usually goes into the cost of the new system.

 1 or 1.5 Story

 $40-$250 per month with approved financing, or $6,000 - $15,000